cloud-gov/cg-ui/README.md

 ### Step 6: Testing

-To run the entire test suite, you will need to start the docker database container:
+To run the entire unit test suite, you will need to start the docker database container:

 ```bash
 cd cgui-db-docker
 docker compose up
 ```

-To run the entire test suite:
+Run the suite:

 ```bash
 npm test